wso2/docs-is/en/docs/setup/migrating-data-publishers.md

     [AbstractEventHandler](https://github.com/wso2/carbon-identity-framework/blob/master/components/identity-event/org.wso2.carbon.identity.event/src/main/java/org/wso2/carbon/identity/event/handler/AbstractEventHandler.java)
     and override its `handleEvent` method.

-The following diagrams illustrates the difference between the design approach in the versions prior to WSO2 IS 5.9.0 and the new design approach.
+The following diagrams illustrate the difference between the design approach in the versions prior to WSO2 IS 5.9.0 and the new design approach.

 -   **Old design approach**